Legal Disputes Hinder US Energy Sector Development

 The decline in pipeline development has tangible consequences for the energy sector.
 The Federal Energy Regulatory Commission (FERC) reported that less than 1 billion cubic feet per day of interstate gas capacity was added in 2023, a record low compared to the 28 billion cubic feet per day added in 2017.
 These delays and reduced capacity impact natural gas supply, contributing to price volatility and potentially hindering the industry’s ability to meet increasing demand.

-The Mountain Valley Pipeline project in Virginia, which began operating this month after facing numerous legal challenges, serves as a stark example.
+The Mountain Valley Pipeline project in Virginia, which began operating this month following facing numerous legal challenges, serves as a stark example.
 The six-year delay and increased costs, more than double the initial estimate, illustrate the significant impact of legal hurdles on project development.

 Industry Response and Concerns